mirkop/hass-blueprints/blueprints/automation/luau/README.md

 - Advanced color cycling: each light gets a random color from the palette, always different from its current color
 - Customizable Luau-inspired color palette (edit in the blueprint)
 - Adjustable delay between lights and between cycles
-- Set the number of cycles (repeat count)
+- Set the total runtime in minutes (automatically calculates cycles)
 - Adjustable transition time for smooth color changes
 - Robust error handling (e.g., empty light list or palette)
 - Easy to start and stop from dashboard buttons or automations